woodcox/11ty-solid-base/README.md

 ~~~

 ### Arguments
-There are two optional arguments:
+There are two arguments:
-- `filename`: The name of the file which is saved to `dist/app`.
+- `filename` (required): The name of the file which is saved to `dist/app`.
 This name is automatically prefixed by `solid-`.
-- `bundled`: The solid.jsx is bundled by default.
+- `bundled` (optional): The solid.jsx is bundled by default.
 To switch bundling off pass the value: `"bundleOff"`.

 ## SolidJS configuration
 To configure esbuild for js/jsx files modify `config/build/esbuild.js` or to configure the shortcode, modify `config/shortcode/solidify.js`.
 For further info check out the [esbuild-plugin-solid](https://github.com/amoutonbrady/esbuild-plugin-solid) github repo by [amoutonbrady](https://amoutonbrady.dev/).